-- The air is forced through a filter that captures allergens.
+- The air is forced through a filter that captures and reduces allergens.

 - The cleaner filtered air is circulated back into your home.

-A quality filter can capture a high percentage of common allergens like pollen, mold and pet dander.
-These allergens are often larger than a micron in size – which is actually pretty tiny.
+A quality filter can capture a high percentage of the following common microscopic airborne allergens and particles: dust, pollen, pet dander, dust mite debris and smoke.
+These allergens are often no larger than a micron in size – which is actually pretty tiny.
 One micron is about 80 to 100 times smaller than the width of a human hair!

-When choosing an air purifier to help reduce allergens in your home, note the kind of filter technology it uses and the size (and percentage) of particles it is able to capture.
-By selecting the highest quality filter, you will remove more allergens from your indoor air and give yourself cleaner air to breathe – even during allergy season.
+When choosing an air purifier to help reduce allergens in your home, note the kind of filtration it uses and the size (and percentage) of particles it is able to capture.
+By selecting the highest quality filter, you will reduce microscopic airborne allergens and particles from your indoor air and give yourself cleaner air to breathe – even during allergy season.

 Centers for Disease Control and Prevention: https://www.cdc.gov/nchs/fastats/allergies.htm#